 Sort, Organize and Launder Your Clothing

-Because you will literally have to place your hands on all of your clothing items anyway to pack them at some point, you might as well start this process early.
-Soon after making the decision to move, you should begin to sort through all of the clothing in your house using the following steps.
+Because you will have to place your hands on all of your clothing items anyway to pack them at some point, you might as well start this process early.
+Soon after deciding to move, you should begin to sort through all of the clothing in your house using the following steps.

 - Determine what items you really intend to use and those that you don’t.
 Begin to pull clothing items out of your closets and drawers one by one and using a method such as that recommended by the Japanese cleaning consultant Marie Kondo (in her book ‘The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing’) as you pull the items out.
 Ask yourself ‘does this item bring me joy’ or, being honest with yourself, ask if you or your family member will ever really use or wear the item again.